Neoteroi/BlackSheep-Docs/docs/settings.md

 * not use the built-in `responses` functions and the built-in `JSONContent` class
-* use a custom defined function for JSON responses like the following example:
+* use a custom-defined function for JSON responses like the following example:

 ```python
 def my_json(data: Any, status: int = 200) -> Response: